Lake Superior - Crown Jewel of All Great Lakes

 Make sure you hike a short Agawa Rock Pictograph trail to get a chance to see a real dragon!
 See the sign below.

 Just kidding.
-The name of the trail is self-explanatory - at the end of the trail you can see the rock pictographs made by the Obijwe people.
+The name of the trail is self-explanatory - at the end of the trail, you can see the rock pictographs made by the Obijwe people.

 These rock walls are the result of volcanic activity.

-One must only attempt to see the pictographs in a nice weather when the lake is calm.
+One must only attempt to see the pictographs in nice weather when the lake is calm.
 If it's wavy, rocks become very slippery and too dangerous.

 The famous pictographs.